vtexdocs/dev-portal-content/docs/guides/Checkout/customization/displaying-sla-by-item-in-checkout.md

 ## Send shipping data attachment

-Send the item shipping data to the `orderForm` by using the [Add shipping address and select delivery option](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForm/-orderFormId-/attachments/shippingData) as the example below:
+Send the item shipping data to the `orderForm` by using the [Add shipping address and select delivery option](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForm/-orderFormId-/attachments/shippingData) endpoint as the example below:

 ```json
 {